 4.1.3 QUBO Mapping

-We have attempted to map the ground state model to QUBO.
-The effort resulted in some success but accuracy and performance was subpar.
-More information regarding the QUBO mapping can be found in Chapter 3.2.3 in [Ng20].
+Todo: We have attempted to map the ground state model to QUBO.
+The effort resulted in some success but accuracy and performance was far behind SimAnneal.
+More information regarding the QUBO mapping will be provided in the future.